chromium/chromium/docs/webui_build_configuration.md

 optimize: Optional parameter, defaults to false.
 If specified it is passed as
           the |minify| parameter to the underlying html_to_wrapper() and css_to_wrapper() targets.
+enable_source_maps: Defaults to "false".
+Incompatible with |optimize=true|.
+                    Setting it to "true" turns on source map generation for a few underlying targets.
+See ts_library()'s
+                    |enable_source_maps| for more details.
 ```

 #### **Example**